Sethoscope1/hp_comments/README.md

 ### New Technologies

 #### AngularJS
 I decided to give AngularJS a go, after I built a fully functioning site in Rails.
-Bad decision on my part, since I didn't think about how much work I was doing through Active Record associations.
+Bad decision on my part, since I didn't think about how much heavy lifting I was doing through Active Record associations.

-So I had to do a little wrangling to make it work.
-Where I had pre-fetched data (e.g., including comments when I hit the database for an article's info) in the Rails app, I had to make some painful choices with Angular - either adding columns to the database (as with comments' authors' names), or making multiple queries and then processing the data (articles and their comments).
+I had to do a little wrangling to make it work.
+Where I had pre-fetched a lot of data with :include (e.g., including comments when I hit the database for an article's info) in the Rails app, I had to make some painful choices with Angular - either adding columns to the database (as with comments' authors' names), or making multiple queries and then processing the data (articles and their comments).

 Some of these choices were painful, but it was a great learning process.